opencog/atomspace/opencog/matrix/README.md

 pair.
 This number is called `N(x,y)`.
 This number can represent any numeric data at all.
 In the prototypical usage, this number is an observation count obtained by sensory data flowing in from the outside world.
-It dosn't have to be - the matrix toolset provided here is generic, intended to be useful for any AtomSpace data that meets the requirement of having a numeric value attached to a collection of pairs.
+It doesn't have to be - the matrix toolset provided here is generic, intended to be useful for any AtomSpace data that meets the requirement of having a numeric value attached to a collection of pairs.